The Power of Greedy for Online Minimum Cost Matching on the Line: Introduction

-In this paper, we aim to understand the performance of greedy over instances that are at least partially random for online minimum cost matching on the line, which is a problem that has recently received significant attention~\cite{Akbarpour21,GuptaL12,peserico2021matching,Gupta2020PERMUTATIONSB,Megow,raghvendra2018optimal, Koutsoupias,Nayyar, Fuchs2003}.
 We first consider the \emph{fully random} model, where the $n$ servers and $n$ requests are all drawn uniformly and independently from $[0,1]$.
-In this model, greedy achieves an $O(\sqrt{n})$ competitive ratio in the plane \cite{TsaiTC94} and there are more sophisticated algorithms such as hierarchical greedy~\cite{Kanoria21} and fair-bias~\cite{GuptaGPW19} that are constant competitive in Euclidean spaces and on the line, respectively.
-Our first main result settles the asymptotic performance of greedy for matching on the line in the fully random model by showing that greedy achieves a constant competitive ratio in that setting.
+In this model, the best known bound on the competitive ratio of greedy is a trivial $O(\sqrt{n})$ bound,\footnote{There is a known $\Omega(\sqrt{n})$ bound on the optimal cost (see, e.g., \cite{TsaiTC94}) and the cost of any algorithm is trivially upper bounded by $n$.} and there are more sophisticated algorithms such as hierarchical greedy~\citep{Kanoria21} and fair-bias~\citep{GuptaGPW19} that are constant competitive in Euclidean spaces and on the line, respectively.\footnote{Note that hierarchical greedy is constant competitive only for $d=1$ or $d\geq 3$.
+For $d=2$, \citet{Kanoria21} shows that an adapted version of the gravitational matching algorithm by \citet{Holden21} is constant competitive.} Our first main result settles the asymptotic performance of greedy for matching on the line in the fully random model by showing that greedy achieves a constant competitive ratio.

-\begin{restatable}{thm}{thmrandombalanced} For online matching on the line in the fully random model, the greedy algorithm achieves an $O(1)$-competitive ratio. \end{restatable}
+\begin{restatable}{rThm}{thmrandombalanced} For online matching on the line in the fully random model, the greedy algorithm achieves a constant competitive ratio. \end{restatable}

+A main benefit of greedy is that it is customer-strategyproof, meaning that the customers arriving online have no incentive to misreport the location of their requests.
+We note that this result improves the best-known competitive ratio of any mechanism that is customer-strategyproof from $O(\sqrt{n})$ to constant for this setting (in fact, we are not aware of any non-trivial customer-strategyproof mechanism besides greedy).
+We refer to Appendix~\ref{sec:appstrategyproof} for a discussion and a formal definition of customer-strategyproofness.

-We show that this constant competitiveness of greedy also holds in the \emph{fully random $\epsilon-$excess model}, for every constant $\epsilon >0$.
-This is the modification of the fully random model where there is a linear excess of servers, i.e., $(1+\epsilon) n$ servers.
-This results improves over the previously best-known competitive ratio for greedy of $O(\log^3 n)$ in this setting~\cite{Akbarpour21}.
+We show that this constant competitiveness of greedy also holds in the \emph{fully random $\epsilon-$excess model}, for every constant $\epsilon \in [0,1]$.
+This is a modification of the fully random model where there is a linear excess of servers, i.e., $(1+\epsilon) n$ servers.
+This results improves over the previously best-known competitive ratio for greedy of $O(\log^3 n)$ in this setting, which was a byproduct of a result by~\cite{Akbarpour21}.

-\begin{restatable}{thm}{thmrandomunbalanced} For any constant $\epsilon > 0$, greedy is $O(1)$-competitive in the fully random $\epsilon$-excess model. \end{restatable}
+\begin{restatable}{rThm}{thmrandomunbalanced} For any constant $\epsilon \in [0,1]$, greedy is constant competitive in the fully random $\epsilon$-excess model. \end{restatable}